Updated: December 12, 2023

 This low-rep, heavyweight exercise is designed to strengthen the core and lower body.
 It builds your core, glutes, and hamstrings, which are essential for skiing quickly and pushing hard-out corners.
 To complete the squat reverse lunge, you will alternate between a squat and a reverse lunge.

 Lateral Ski Jump Exercise

-Lateral ski jumps are an excellent preseason exercise and ski training for enhancing your acceleration.
+Lateral ski jumps are an excellent preseason exercise and good workout for ski training to enhance your acceleration.
 This workout requires quick, powerful jumps, and a change in direction for added difficulty.
 The objective is to retain superior body control while rapidly hopping side to side and up and down by strengthening your calves, hamstrings, and quads.

 The chop facilitates the development of a stable core and enhances spine mobility.
 In addition, this workout strengthens the upper and lower body, and improves balance and posture.
 Anchor your resistance band, then stand sideways from where it is anchored.
 Pull the resistance band downward from one side to the other, starting at head height and ending at knee height.

 Like the chop, this exercise is the opposite and focuses on building strength in your calves, glutes, and quads, in addition to your obliques.
 As mentioned, it is similar to the chop but in reverse.
 You will pull your anchored resistance band upward, starting around knee height and ending at head height.

 Bridge with Adductor Squeeze Exercise

 This hip adductor strengthening exercise is done to increase knee and hip stability.
 This exercise also improves the inner thigh muscles necessary to keep your skis parallel.
 Lying on your back with your knees bent and a foam block or medicine ball between your knees, raise your hips and squeeze your glutes so that you are squeezing the object held between your knees.